-ezBIOS-One Click is All it Takes!
+BIOS Upgrading Utility-One Click is All it Takes!

-Transcend is proud to inform you that your new motherboard comes with ezBIOS from Transcend.
-This BIOS updating program developed by Transcend will make BIOS updating easy, and enhance the security and stability of systems built with your Transcend motherboard.
+We are proud to inform you that your new motherboard comes with a BIOS upgrading and motherboard protection utility.
+This BIOS updating program makes BIOS updating easy, and enhances the security and stability of systems built with your motherboard.

-ezBIOS Features:
+BIOS Upgrading Utility Features:

-- Anti-Virus BIOS Protection Transcend's motherboards come with a new hardware monitoring function that can prevent any unauthorized BIOS updating caused by viruses.
-Only ezBIOS, the BIOS updating program developed by Transcend, can update a Transcend motherboard. - BIOS Updating Confidence Beyond preventing viruses, ezBIOS allows BIOS updating with confidence.
+- Anti-Virus BIOS Protection This motherboard comes with a new hardware monitoring function that can prevent any unauthorized BIOS updating caused by viruses.
+Only this BIOS upgrading utility can update the BIOS for this motherboard. - BIOS Updating Confidence Beyond preventing viruses, the BIOS upgrading utility allows BIOS updating with confidence.
 In the past, any failure or incorrect operation during BIOS updating could crash the whole system.
 Normally the user wouldn't have the capability to retrieve and reestablish the system, they could only return the computer to the supplier for costly, time-consuming repairs.
-With the enhanced security of ezBIOS, Transcend's motherboards can completely avoid these problems.
-No matter what happens during BIOS updating, the user's system can still boot from the floppy drive, allowing the updating command to be executed again. - One-Click, On-Line BIOS Updating For users of Windows 95/98, ezBIOS allows you to use Transcend's innovative on-line updating technology.
+With the enhanced security of this BIOS upgrading utility, users of this motherboard can completely avoid these problems.
+No matter what happens during BIOS updating, the user's system can still boot from the floppy drive, allowing the updating command to be executed again. - One-Click, Online BIOS Updating For users of Windows 9X/Me/2000/XP/NT 4.0, the BIOS upgrading utility allows you to use an innovative online updating technology.
 Just one click can detect the BIOS version of your system, download the latest version, and execute all the updating commands automatically from the Internet.
 Restarting the computer completes the BIOS updating.
 This feature should be very handy for users who need to update BIOS repeatedly, especially MIS staff.
-The on-line updating program is included on the drivers CD-ROM included in the box with your motherboard.
+The online BIOS updating program is included on the drivers CD-ROM included in the box with your motherboard.
 Following the step-by-step instructions, you can easily update or backup your BIOS.
-(If you have a different OS, see "Chapter 4 BIOS Upgrade" for your BIOS updating procedure.) - Linear Overclocking ezBIOS also provides a linear overclocking function.
+(If you have a different OS, see "Chapter 4 BIOS Upgrade" for your BIOS updating procedure.) - Linear Overclocking the BIOS upgrading utility also provides a linear overclocking function.
 Users can fine-tune the Front Side Bus (FSB) by increasing or reducing it by as little as 1.0MHz to find the optimum FSB setting for the system.
-(For details see "Frequency/Voltage Control" in Chapter 3.)
 Should the FSB be set too high, the system can be returned to the default setting by pressing the "INS" key.